 Setting Limits with Toddlers

-Nine days after she gave birth, April and her newly born daughter joined my moms’ group.
-They stayed until her daughter was 9 months old and we disbanded for the summer.
+Nine days after she gave birth, April and her newly born daughter joined my moms group.

 We set a December date and I assigned participating parents mini-presentations from Patty Wipfler’s new book, Listen.